superstarcoder/DannycademyPublic/README.md

 # Dannycademy

-a site that teaches people how to code.
-100% free!
+a site that is focused on teaching how to code for free!
+For more information:

+check out our website: https://www.dannycademy.org/